Understanding Taxation on Bonds: A Complete Guide for Investors

 3. How do I claim TDS on bond interest?

-To claim TDS on bond interest, you need Form 16A or a TDS certificate from the bond issuer (deductor).
-Also, you need to ensure that the TDS amount is shown in your Form 26AS for the relevant year.
+To claim TDS on bond interest, you need Form 16A or a TDS certificate from the bond issuer.
+Ensure the deducted TDS is reflected in your Form 26AS for the relevant financial year.
+This information can be used when filing your income tax return to claim credit for the TDS amount.

 Want to stay at the top of your finances?